texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Vertex Buffer Objects (VBOs)

 Great work!
 Now we have shaders working!
 However, we aren't exactly doing anything at the moment.
-At this point we want to upload information about our vertices to the GPU.
+At this point, we want to upload information about our vertices to the GPU.
 How **OpenGL** handles this is using big batches called **buffers**.

 A **Vertex Buffer Object** is a type of **buffer** that stores vertex information.
 Think of this as formatting the information for our GPU.
 Like other **OpenGL** elements, let's store this in a `GLuint` and pass it as a reference to **OpenGL**'s `glGenBuffers()` function.
 ```cpp